300AB/300ab.github.io/README.md

 ## 📜 License

-MIT — because I like sharing, but don’t sue me if it breaks 🖤
+GPLv3 — Share alike, keep the freedom alive, and don’t sue me if it breaks 🖤

 ---